50 Latest France IELTS Topics

 The graph shows the regional domestic recycling rate in uk, france and germany from 2005 to 2015

-The pie charts show the comparison of different kind of energy production of france in two years.
+The pie charts below show the comparison of different kinds of energy production of France in tow years.

 The graph showsthe amount offruit produced in four countries (France, Spain, Germany, Turkey) from 1970 to 20 10.
 Fruit production in 4 countries (millions of tonnes)